 “The beginning of the social work is to be seen in the cheap shelters scattered all over London. … They are rough, and their accommodation is not luxurious.
 But today, with thousands of the London poor, the roughest shelter is an asylum of bliss.”

-These Victorian asylums of bliss went by several names but included four penny coffin beds, a term initially used to describe homeless shelters and later sleeping arrangements.
+These Victorian asylums of bliss went by several names but included four penny coffins, a term initially used to describe homeless shelters and later sleeping arrangements.
 The Salvation Army was among the first to provide and manage these shelters.
-The Salvation Army, which had initially been called the East London Christian Mission*, emphasized their goal of providing comfort, aid, and a compassionate option for the homeless.
+It had initially been called the East London Christian Mission.* It emphasized a goal of providing comfort, aid, and a compassionate option for the homeless.
 In addition, Salvation Army workers, known as Salvationists, were hopeful that by doing good works they might attract people to the Christian faith.

-What was offered in the way of amenities at these homeless shelters was a penny sit-up, a two penny hangover (or two-penny rope), and the two or four penny coffin.
+What was offered in the way of amenities at these homeless shelters were the penny sit-ups, two penny hangovers (or two-penny ropes), and the two or four penny coffins.
 Of these, the penny sit-up was the cheapest amenity.
-A penny got a person food and shelter, and the penny sit-up price also allowed the person to sit on a bench all night in a warm building, but the sitter could not sleep.
-In fact, in order to ensure there was no sleeping, monitors often roamed the halls waking those that fell asleep.
+A penny got a person food and shelter, and the penny sit-up price allowed the person to sit on a bench all night in a warm building.
+However, the sitter could not sleep and in fact in order to ensure there was no sleeping, monitors often roamed the halls waking those that fell asleep.

 The penny sit-up was better than being hungry and cold or sleeping on the street.
 One journalist went to see how the penny sit-up operated in 1902 and provided the following description: